Mac OS X Programming Secrets

-One of ADHOC's oft-repeated mottos is "Sleep is for the week and sickly", but I prefer a little preventative rest to avoid becoming week and sickly.
+One of ADHOC's oft-repeated mottos is "Sleep is for the weak and sickly", but I prefer a little preventative rest to avoid becoming weak and sickly.
 So after hanging out post-keynote until about 4:30, I headed off to bed.

 Day 2: We Belong To The Night

 One of the Holiday Inn Fairlane's finest and most important features is the superthick blackout curtains in the rooms, which prevent any trace of sunlight entering to disturb sleep.
 Taking advantage of these wonderful curtains, which were probably installed specifically for our little conference, I slept until the still-early time of 10:30, when I had to prepare for the ADHOC session I was presenting on writing books at 11:00.
 I was told that I would have few attendees at that early hour, but that more folks would trickle in as we approached noon (nobody wants to sleep through a meal).
 So, in the spirit of the conference, I decided to present the session backwards, beginning with Q & A, then the summary and miscellaneous info, and the important stuff at the end.
 This worked out OK - everybody understood and appreciated my meager attempt at adding entertainment value.